rocketcrane/Pi-Floppy/README.md

 ## Step 3: Container File

 For our floppy, we need at least 1.44MB * 100 = 144MB of space.
-This makes a 256MiB file: \
+The next line makes a 256MiB file: \
 `sudo dd bs=1M if=/dev/zero of=/piflop.bin count=256` \
 Format with FAT32: \
 `sudo mkdosfs /piflop.bin -F 32 -I`